techakshay006/IMDb_Movie-Analysis/README.md

  ---Last but off course not the least I have done prediction or analysis on the country (non-USA vs USA)

-  It comes to end but you again guys can intefere some more interesting insights on this data sets.
+  It comes to end but you guys can intefere some more interesting insights on this data sets.

  # Thank you!